What Do You Believe?

-Picture yourself on a bright sunny day in the Hudson Valley, walking down the street, admiring the flowers and trees, enjoying the warmth of the sun on your skin.
+Picture yourself on a bright sunny day in spring time, walking down the street, admiring the flowers and trees, enjoying the warmth of the sun on your skin.
 You hear some disturbing noises and as you get closer, you see a young man beating his dog.
 You cry out, “Stop hurting that dog right now!”
 “What are you doing?”
-The young man looks up at you and tells you to back off and “mind your own business.
+The young man looks up at you and tells you to back off and “mind your own business."
 “Who are you to judge me?”
 “You think you’re better than me?”

 Are you judging the young man?
 Are you better than him?
 Or do you just want to protect an innocent animal from someone who is harming him?

 Vegans, when they speak about veganism, are asking you not to cause harm or pay others to cause harm to animals.
 Vegans do not feel they are “better than” or “superior to” anyone — in fact, one of the reasons they are vegan is because they feel all beings should be free from harm.
 We want you to know, and trust that when you do know, you will judge for yourself, that a vegan life is kinder toward the animals, better for your own health and gentler on our fragile ecosystem.
 Few of us were vegan from birth.
 And we are all part of a culture of indoctrination — led to believe it is OK, even normal, to eat the flesh of young animals and to eat and drink the secretions from exploited female cows and chickens.